ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 ## TODO

   * Build and publish a Raspberry Pi optimised web browser.
-  * Add Python modules for popular HATs and peripherals to the archive.
+  * Add more Python modules for popular HATs and peripherals to the archive.

 ## Feedback and Improvements